Voice of the

 Just a few things to do as Voice of the Chat (VoC) to enhance your contributions to the online session:

-As Voice of the Chat, you are the one who ensures that participants who offer comments or questions in the text chat area can be confident they are being "heard"
+that participants who offer comments or questions in the text chat area can be

 - even before their text contributions are voiced!
 You also enable the other leader/presenters to avoid being distracted by action in the text chat, because they know that you won't let them miss anything important.
 It's easier on the leaders and presenters if they can just present and not worry about the text chat area, especially if it is very active.
 Your job is to bring the participants' questions to the attention of the other leader/presenters.
 When there is a natural break in the presentation, or if the leaders/presenters call for questions, the "VoC" can voice any questions/comments that may have accumulated in the text chat area.